Probabilistic Regular Tree Priors for Scientific Symbolic Reasoning: Symbolic Reasoning with Probabilistic Regular Tree Priors

-To evaluate the prior $\tilde{p}(t)$, e.g., for the acceptance probability (\cref{eq:acceptance_prob}) of a proposal, we construct a \textit{factor graph} \cite{koller2009probabilistic} that resembles the structure of the tree $t$ to be evaluated as shown in \Cref{fig:factor_graph_construction}.
+To evaluate $p(\mathfrak{e})$ and respectively $\tilde{p}(t)$, e.g., for the acceptance probability (\cref{eq:acceptance_prob}) of a proposal, we construct a \textit{factor graph} \cite{koller2009probabilistic} that resembles the structure of the tree $t$ to be evaluated as shown in \Cref{fig:factor_graph_construction}.
 Recall that a run of a \gls{PTA} is an assignment of states given a tree $t$ as an input.
 Each node in $t$ corresponds to a pair of \emph{random variables} $q_i, x_i$ in the factor graph.
 The latent variable $q_i$ models the state assignment in a run of the \gls{PTA} (derived from $\Tilde{p}$; compare \cref{sec:background:wta}) and the observed variable $x_i$ models the input of a \textit{ranked symbol} in position $i \in D \subseteq \mathbb{N}^*$, i.e.\ $t(i)$.
-A factor $\phi_j$ in the graph corresponds to an entry of the transition function $\delta$ of the \gls{PTA}, illustrated in \cref{example:factor_graph}. \begin{example}[Factor Graph] Consider a \gls{PTA} has read the symbol $\tnode{+} \in \Sigma$ at the root of a tree $t$ in \Cref{fig:factor_graph_construction} and is about to read the next symbol in the left subtree.
+A factor $\phi_j \in V_1 \times \ldots \times V_{n+1}$ in the graph is a tensor of rank $n+1$ with $V_k = \mathbb{R}_+^{|Q|} \;\; \forall k$ and corresponds to an entry of the transition function $\delta$ of the \gls{PTA} for a symbol of rank $n$, as illustrated in the following example. \begin{example}[Factor Graph] Consider a \gls{PTA} has read the symbol $\tnode{+} \in \Sigma$ at the root of a tree $t$ in \Cref{fig:factor_graph_construction} and is about to read the next symbol in the left subtree.
 In \Cref{fig:factor_graph_construction}\subref{fig:factor_graph}, the random variable $x_1$ models this next symbol to be read and the variable $q_1$ models the state of the \gls{PTA} before doing so.
 The factor $\phi_1$ assigns a probability for the \gls{PTA} to start in a state assignment to $q_1$, reading $x_1$ to be again $\tnode{+} \in \Sigma$, and \emph{transition} to individual state assignments for both, $q_3$ and $q_4$.
-The factor $\phi_0$ models the initial state distribution $\mu$. \end{example} The value $\tilde{p}(t)$ is the expectation of runs being successful.
-Therefore, it corresponds to $p(x_1, \ldots, x_n) = \sum_{q_1, \ldots, q_m} \prod_l \phi_l$ marginalizing all possible state assignments.
-Tree series evaluation is connected to factor graphs, but not detailed in \cite{denis2008probability}.
-With the duality \cite{robeva2019duality} of factor graphs and tensor networks, our approach aligns with the theory in \cite{rabusseau2016tensor}.
+The factor $\phi_0$ models the initial state distribution $\mu$. \end{example} Since $\tilde{p}(t)$ is the expectation of runs being successful, it corresponds to $p(x_1, \ldots, x_n) = \sum_{q_1, \ldots, q_m} \prod_l \phi_l$ marginalizing all possible state assignments.